bhowad-akash/Business_Intelligence_and_Analytics_Using_SQL/README.md

 - Ranks products, subcategories, and customers based on performance metrics using window functions.
 - Identifies top and bottom performers to highlight trends and outliers.
 - Suitable for dashboarding, reporting, and targeted analysis.

-## 🧠 Technical Capabilities Demonstrated

-- Schema exploration via metadata queries
-- Multi-table joins and aggregation logic
-- Grouped analytical queries
-- Use of window functions for ranking and comparative metrics
-- Comprehensive summarization using `UNION ALL` constructs

-## ⚙️ Usage Guidelines

-1. Load the scripts into an SQL execution environment (compatible with SQLite or adaptable to others).
-2. Ensure the data schema aligns with the one referenced in the scripts (`gold.fact_sales`, `gold.dim_customers`, etc.).
-3. Execute scripts sequentially or selectively, depending on analysis requirements.
-4. Modify or extend queries to align with domain-specific business logic.

-## 🎓 Objective

-This suite is designed to:
-- Exhibit proficiency in structured query language for analytical purposes.
-- Support data-driven decision-making through reusable, modular SQL components.
-- Serve as a reference or starting point for professional SQL analysis in data-intensive environments.

-## 📬 Contact

-For queries, feedback, or collaboration opportunities, feel free to connect via GitHub Issues or direct message.
-"""

-readme_path = "/mnt/data/README.md"
-Path(readme_path).write_text(readme_content)

-readme_path